GDP in Austria

 Austria - GDP

 WIFO expects the economy to grow 1.7% both this year and next.
-FocusEconomics panelists project that the economy will grow 1.3% in 2017, which is unchanged from last month’s estimate.
-For 2018, panelists expect the economy to grow 1.5%.
+FocusEconomics panelists project that the economy will grow 2.3% in 2017, which is up 0.1 percentage points from last month’s estimate.
+For 2018, panelists expect the economy to grow 1.8%, which is up 0.1 percentage points from last month’s forecast.

 Austria - GDP Data